-Aitik is a Palaeoproterozoic porphyry Cu-Au-Ag deposit, mined as open pit mine consisting of two active pits: Salmijärvi and Aitik.
-There are also plans to start a third open pit operation in Liikavaara, a satellite, Palaeoproterozoic Cu-(W-Au) deposit, situated 3 km east of Aitik.
-The mining in Aitik is commenced at three pushbacks designated S3, N6 and N7.
-Salmijärvi has one active pushback called SA2.
-The mined-out ore tonnage in 2022 totaled 43.3 mt.
+Aitik is a Palaeoproterozoic porphyry Cu-Au-Ag deposit, mined as an open pit complex consisting of the main pit, "Aitik", and two satellite pits "Salmijärvi", which was mined out during 2023, and "Liikavaara", which will begin production in 2024.
+The mining in Aitik took place at three pushbacks of the main Aitik pit - designated S3, N6 and N7.
+The mined-out ore tonnage in 2023 totaled 41 mt.
 Copper is the most valuable commodity in Aitik, accounting for about 80 % of the revenue.
 The second most valuable commodity is Gold at 15%, followed by Silver at 5%.